Why is Everyone ADHD Now?

 Patterns That Matter

 People with ADHD often describe their brain like a browser with 45 tabs open.
 They’ve often struggled with these issues since childhood, even if they managed to “hold it together” for years.
+ADHD isn’t just about having a messy desk or a busy mind.
+It affects:

 Time management